rancher/docs/content/rancher/v2.5/en/quick-start-guide/deployment/microsoft-azure-qs/_index.md

     ```

 1. Paste the `rancher_server_url` from the output above into the browser.
 Log in when prompted (default username is `admin`, use the password set in `rancher_server_admin_password`).
+2. ssh to the Rancher Server using the `id_rsa` key generated in `quickstart/azure`.
 #### Result

 Two Kubernetes clusters are deployed into your Azure account, one running Rancher Server and the other ready for experimentation deployments.